jstnmthw/next-static-blog/_posts/team-dynamics.md

 > While we may possess the vision of solitary dreamers, it is through the patient collaboration of many that we bring those dreams into the light of reality.
 >
-> \- Neil deGrasse Tyson
+> —Neil deGrasse Tyson

 In the intricate dance of team dynamics, where innovation is constant, the importance of recognizing both strengths and weaknesses cannot be overstated.
 It's in the delicate balance of personalities, the interplay of skills, and the shared moments of overcoming challenges that the true magic of team collaboration unfolds.

 ## Smells like team spirit

-So—here's to the richness of diverse personalities—the art of acknowledging imperfections, and the symphony of personalities that harmonize not just in successes but in the collective journey of growth.
-It's not just about steering projects; it's about orchestrating a collective journey where challenges become stepping stones, and the code we write reflects the spirit of the team.
+So—here's to the richness of diverse personalities—the art of acknowledging imperfections, and the synergy of characters that blend not just in successes but in the collective journey of growth.
+It's not just about steering projects, it's about orchestrating a collective journey where challenges become stepping stones, and the code we write reflects the spirit of the team.